vaishnavikasar2002/React-Practices/react-day3/README.md

+# React Day 3
-# state in react
+1. state in react
-# Toggle or Hide & Show in react
+2. Toggle or Hide & Show in react
-# Multiple Conditinal in react
+3. Multiple Conditinal in react